PINTO0309/onnx2tf/README.md

     enable_auto_split_model: Optional[bool]
       Force auto split regardless of the ONNX file size.
       Uses auto_split_max_size as the target partition size.
+      In `flatbuffer_direct`, this runs the ModelIR split planner and forces split manifest generation.
+      A small model may still result in a single-partition manifest.
       Short option: -easm
       Default: False